nim-lang/Nim/doc/manual.md

 The usage of a generic will resolve the formally defined expression into an instance of that expression bound to only concrete types.
 This process is called "instantiation".

-Brackets at the sight of a generic's formal definition specify the "constraints" as in:
+Brackets at the site of a generic's formal definition specify the "constraints" as in:

 ```nim
 type Foo[T] = object